Use the arrows below to navigate to the next set of directions.

 Don't like writing citations?
 ASC will do it for you!

-From APA to MLA, ASC lists the citation in a number of different styles that you can copy and paste into any text editing program.
+From APA to MLA, ASC lists the citation in different styles that you can copy and paste.

 These aren't perfect citations; you should consult a style manual to check order and placement of punctuation.